-Program Head: Grazyna Odyniec
+Program Head: John Arrington

 High Energy Heavy Ion Collisions

-On Earth, the QGP can only be studied experimentally via the collision of heavy atomic nuclear at very high energy, and both RHIC and the LHC have vigorous, ongoing programs in this area.
-The picture of the QGP that has emerged from these experimental studies is quite different from initial theoretical expectations of a rather featureless gas of non-interacting quarks and gluons at high temperature.
-Rather, the QGP displays complex and fascinating collective behavior, whose basic constituents (“quasi-particles”) are quite different from undressed quarks and gluons and appear to interact with the lowest specific viscosity allowed by nature.
+On Earth, the QGP can only be studied via the collision of heavy atomic nuclear at very high energy, and we perform such studies as members of the STAR and sPHENIX experiments at the Relativistic Heavy Ion Collider (RHIC) at BNL, and the ALICE experiment at the Large Hadron Collider (LHC) at CERN.
+The picture of the QGP that has emerged from these experimental studies is quite different from initial theoretical expectations of a rather featureless gas of non-interacting quarks and gluons.
+Rather, the QGP displays complex and fascinating collective behavior, whose basic constituents are “quasi-particles” that are quite different from bare quarks and gluons, and appear to interact with the lowest viscosity allowed by nature.
 Experimental study of the QGP has attracted attention from neighboring fields of physics, including condensed matter, plasma physics, and even string theory.